Apple TV beckons as jackpot in Hon Hai's Sharp gamble

-TAIPEI It promises to revolutionize television in the way the iPad did computing, and the chance to make Apple Inc's much-anticipated smart TV could explain Taiwan's Hon Hai Precision Industry's bold move to buy into 100-year-old Japanese firm Sharp (6753.T).
+TAIPEI, March 28 It promises to revolutionise television in the way the iPad did computing, and the chance to make Apple Inc's much-anticipated smart TV could explain Taiwan's Hon Hai Precision Industry's bold move to buy into 100-year-old Japanese firm Sharp.

 "Hon Hai is already the assembler of Apple's iPhone and iPad, it needs the next driver, which is Apple TV," said Yuanta Securities analyst Vincent Chen.
 "It's something that Terry Gou cannot afford not to do.
 But this is a very big gamble."